OrpitaStudio/TaiiwoBot/replit.md

 - Updated for Replit environment
 - Fixed discord.py 2.6.4 compatibility (removed deprecated `discord.Embed.Empty`)
 - Configured Flask web server on port 5000 for Replit webview
-- Set up environment variable support for API key
+- Set up environment variable support for API key with graceful waiting state when missing
+- Bot now stays alive and displays helpful instructions when API key is not set
 - Created proper Python .gitignore
+- Added comprehensive documentation

 ## Architecture
 The bot uses a platform-independent architecture where: